Ferretelic/GoogleMapsRecommender/README.md

 These metrics measure the model^{\prime}s ability to predict the specific POIs that users actually visited in the test set.

 * **Recall@K**
-    * Measures the proportion of relevant items (ground-truth visits) that are successfully retrieved in the top-$K$ recommendation list.
+    * Measures the proportion of relevant items (ground-truth visits) that are successfully retrieved in the $\text{top-}K$ recommendation list.
     * Higher values indicate a better ability to find correct items.

 * **NDCG@K (Normalized Discounted Cumulative Gain)**